grame-cncm/embaudio/web/docs/lectures/lecture1.md

-This pinout reference card comes with Teensy 4.0  (<em >do not loose it! </em>).
+This pinout reference card comes with the Teensy 4.0  (*do not loose it!*).
 The pins are not 5V tolerant.
 Do not drive any digital pin higher than 3.3V.

 <figure>